amangit1314/Ecommerce-App/README.md

 # E-Commerce Complete Application ->

-A complete ecommerce application build with HardWork 😐, Screams 😭, Patience, Flutter 🤘, Dart 📝and Firebase 🔥. **\n Some of functionalities and used packages are mentioned below 👇
+A complete ecommerce application build with HardWork 😐, Screams 😭, Patience, Flutter 🤘, Dart 📝and Firebase 🔥.
+Some of functionalities and used packages are mentioned below 👇

 ## Functionalities ->